 Thanks for visiting my website!
-I am Assistant Professor of Psychiatry at Rutgers–Robert Wood Johnson Medical School with institutional affiliations at University Behavioral Health Care and Center for Cognitive Science [CV].
+I am Assistant Professor of Psychiatry at Rutgers–Robert Wood Johnson Medical School with institutional affiliations at University Behavioral Health Care and Center for Cognitive Science [CV2].
 My overarching aim is to understand the mechanisms underlying normal visual object perception and how these mechanisms become compromised during serious mental illness.
 I approach this question by conducting psychophysical studies on healthy individuals and persons with schizophrenia, and by also writing on broad themes related to object perception, such as the extent to which early vision depends on cognitive expectation.
-As part of a recently acquired NIH K01 Career Development Award, I am investigating the neural underpinnings of visual organization deficits across the schizo-bipolar spectrum using functional neuroimaging.
+As part of a recently acquired NIH K01 Career Development Award, I employ functional neuroimaging to investigate the neural underpinnings of visual organization deficits across the schizo-bipolar spectrum.
 Have a look around to learn more.

 Keane, B. P. (2018).
 Contour interpolation: A case study in Modularity of Mind.
 Cognition, 174, 1-18. doi: 10.1016/j.cognition.2018.01.008.